 More and More Doctors Back Medicinal Cannabis

-With the remarkable number of medical journals affirming the potency of CBD to cure multiple ailments, more and more doctors also recognize and advocate marijuana as a medicine.
+With the remarkable number of medical journals affirming the benefits of CBD to cure multiple ailments, more and more doctors also recognize and advocate marijuana as a medicine.
 In fact, in a survey done in 2014, more physicians said medicinal marijuana should be legalized than not.
 Specialists in cancer treatments and blood disorders are among the primary supporters of medicinal marijuana due to the real benefits of the medicine experienced by their patients.

 And, it’s not just physicians, but renowned specialists like Joycelyn Elders, MD, a former US Surgeon General, adding their support to the use of medical marijuana.
 She confirmed that there is overwhelming evidence that this plant can relieve different types of pain, nausea, and vomiting.
 She added that there were also studies stating that cannabis can help alleviate symptoms of serious diseases like multiple sclerosis, certain types of cancers, and even AIDS.